Miroslav Gajdůšek

 Miroslav Gajdůšek (born 20 September 1951) is a former Czech footballer.

+Club career

 During his career, he played for TJ Gottwaldov, Dukla Prague and TJ Vítkovice.
 He played total 355 league matches and scored 77 goals.
 He won the Czechoslovak First League with Dukla in 1977 and 1979.

+International career

 Gajdůšek earned 48 caps and scored 4 goals for the Czechoslovakia national football team from 1971 to 1980, and participated in UEFA Euro 1980.